MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-helloworld/interact-03.md

 ## Run on a Windows Mixed Reality Simulator

+1. Enable the Windows Mixed Reality Simulator by following the steps in this [guide](https://docs.microsoft.com/en-us/windows/mixed-reality/develop/platform-capabilities-and-apis/using-the-windows-mixed-reality-simulator#enabling-the-windows-mixed-reality-simulator) if you have not done so.

 1. Select the Immersive-VR button on the bottom right corner:
 ![Immersive VR Button](../images/immersive-vr-button.png)